preserveddarnell/coinorama/README.md

 When the initial dataset is empty, it may require many hours of processing before actually reaching the current block.
 In addition, the hashrate estimation may be broken given that timestamp of past blocks is not properly set.

-Once you're ready, you may start the network/blockchain database service :
+Once you're ready, you may start the network/blockchain database service:
 ```sh
 $ ./bin/coinorama chainrefd start
 ```